 We expect that our sources of revenues will be through payments arising from our license agreements with Commave and KVK, our consulting agreement with Corium and through other consulting arrangements and any other future arrangements we might enter into related to one of our other product candidates.
-To date, we have generated revenue from the KP415 License Agreement in the form of the non-refundable upfront payment of \$10.0 million, of which we paid Aquestive \$1.0 million as a royalty payment, a regulatory milestone payment of \$5.0 million following the FDA's approval of the AZSTARYS NDA, of which we paid Aquestive \$0.5 million as a royalty payment, a regulatory milestone payment of \$10.0 million following the FDA's approval of the AZSTARYS NDA, of which we paid Aquestive \$1.0 million, a regulatory milestone payment of \$10.0 million following the U.S. Drug Enforcement Administration's, or DEA, scheduling determination of SDX, of which we paid Aquestive \$1.0 million, reimbursement of out-of-pocket third-party research and development costs and payments related to the performance of consulting services.
+To date, we have generated revenue from the KP415 License Agreement in the form of the non-refundable upfront payment of \$10.0 million, of which we paid Aquestive \$1.0 million as a royalty payment, a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the AZSTARYS NDA, of which we paid Aquestive \$0.5 million as a royalty payment, a regulatory milestone payment of \$10.0 million following the FDA's approval of the AZSTARYS NDA, of which we paid Aquestive \$1.0 million, reimbursement of out-of-pocket third-party research and development costs and payments related to the performance of consulting services.
 In addition, we have generated revenue under the Corium Consulting Agreement and other consulting arrangements for the performance of consulting services as well as reimbursement of out-of-pocket third-party costs associated with those services.

-In March 2021, we announced that the FDA approved the NDA for AZSTARYS, a once-daily product for the treatment of ADHD in patients ranging from six years and older.
+On March 2, 2021, we announced that the FDA approved the NDA for AZSTARYS, a once-daily product for the treatment of ADHD in patients ranging from six years and older.
 Corium will lead the commercialization of AZSTARYS per the KP415 License Agreement.
 Corium expects to make AZSTARYS commercially available in the U.S. as early as the second half of 2021.

-In May 2021, we announced that SDX, our proprietary prodrug of d-MPH and the primary active pharmaceutical ingredient, or API, in AZSTARYS, was classified as a Schedule IV controlled substance by the DEA.
+On May 7, 2021, we announced that SDX, our proprietary prodrug of d-MPH and the primary active pharmaceutical ingredient, or API, in AZSTARYS, was classified as a Schedule IV controlled substance by the U.S. Drug Enforcement Administration, or DEA.
 AZSTARYS is classified as a Schedule II controlled substance as it includes a 70:30 mixture of SDX (Schedule IV) and d-MPH (Schedule II), respectively.
+Per the KP415 License Agreement, as amended, we earned a \$10.0 million milestone payment which is payable within 30 days following the scheduling determination of SDX by the DEA.

-We have historically had negative cash flows from operations.
-Our cash flows provided by operations for the six months ended June 30, 2021 and 2020 were \$14.0 million and \$0.2 million, respectively.
+We have had recurring negative cash flows from operations.
+Our cash flows used in operations for the three months ended March 31, 2021 and 2020 were \$2.6 million and \$2.0 million, respectively.